Your Day on the Mountain

 - Plenty of cash - you'll need it to bribe the zip line guy so you can use the ‘safe’ equipment

-- Extra clothes - I like to bring three changes of underwear to Snowbowl – one for the zip line, one for the chairlift, and one for if a stranger speaks to
+- Extra clothes - I like to bring three changes of underwear to Snowbowl – one for the zip line, one for the chairlift, and one for if a stranger approaches and tries to speak to me

 - A shovel – to bury our fallen